Autocar India

 Rorr Evo is the only one to get a TFT dash

-All three electric motorcycles get the three basic riding modes (Eco, City and Sport) with the Oben adding a fourth to the list - Smart IQ, which uses AI to estimate range based on riding patterns.
-In addition to that, all three models get a reverse mode.
-The Rorr Evo gets a 5-inch TFT dash whereas the other two make do with an LCD dash.
+All three electric motorcycles get three basic riding modes (Eco, City and Sport), with the Oben adding a fourth to the list – Smart IQ, which uses artificial intelligence (AI) to estimate range based on riding patterns.
+Also, all three models get a reverse mode.
+While the Rorr Evo has a 5-inch TFT dash, the other two make do with an LCD unit.

 Oben Rorr Evo vs rivals: Price

-The Ola currently undercuts the other two, but its pricing fluctuates, with an official listed price of Rs 1.10 lakh (ex-showroom, without discounts).
+The Ola undercuts the other two, but its price keeps fluctuating

 Oben Rorr Evo